nperezg/biosounds/docs/user_guide.md

 Tags appear as boxes overlaid on the spectrogram.
 Tags can be hidden and displayed using the hide tags button (eye icon) left of the main spectrogram.
 Only the user's own tags can be seen, but every user can be given viewing privileges to see all other user's tags by administrators.
 Three actions appear after clicking tags:
-1. edit tag: opens you to the tag window
+1. edit tag: opens the tag window
-2. zoom tag: zooms into the audio within the tag, prompts for a distance estimate
+2. zoom tag: zooms into the audio within the tag
-3. estimate call distance: starts the dedicated call estimation playback
+3. estimate call distance: starts the dedicated call estimation playback, prompts for a distance estimate

 ## Tag window
 Any spectrogram selection can be used to create a tag by clicking on the tag button (tag icon) to the left of the main spectrogram.
 This, like editing tags, will bring up the following window:

 ![Tag_window](images/tag_window.png "Tag window")

-In the species box, you can start typing in the English or Latin name of the animal and choose the corresponding matches from the list of animals that you have uploaded in your Biosounds installation.
+In the species box, you can start typing in the English or Latin name of the animal and choose the corresponding matches from the list of animals that you have uploaded in your BioSounds installation.

 If you are unsure of the ID, check the box “uncertain”.
 Species identities can be checked by clicking the Google Images link or the Xeno-Canto link.